flant/ovpn-admin/README.md

 ### 3. Prebuilt binary

-You can also download and use prebuilt binaries from the [releases](https://github.com/flant/ovpn-admin/releases) page — just choose a relevant tar.gz file.
+You can also download and use prebuilt binaries from the [releases](https://github.com/flant/ovpn-admin/releases/latest) page — just choose a relevant tar.gz file.

 ## Notes
+* this tool uses external calls for `bash`, `coreutils` and `easy-rsa`, thus **Linux systems only are supported** at the moment.
-To use password authentication (the `--auth` flag) you have to install [openvpn-user](https://github.com/pashcovich/openvpn-user/releases).
+* to enable additional password authentication provide `--auth` and `--auth.db="/etc/easyrsa/pki/users.db`" flags and install [openvpn-user](https://github.com/pashcovich/openvpn-user/releases/latest).
 This tool should be available in your `$PATH` and its binary should be executable (`+x`).
+* master-replica synchronization does not work with `--storage.backend=kubernetes.secrets` - **WIP**
+* additional password authentication does not work with `--storage.backend=kubernetes.secrets` -  **WIP**
+* if you use `--ccd` and `--ccd.path="/etc/openvpn/ccd"` abd plan to use static address setup for users do not forget to provide `--ovpn.network="172.16.100.0/24"` with valid openvpn-server network
+* tested only with Openvpn-server versions 2.4 and 2.
+* status of users connections update every 28 second(*no need to ask why =)*)

 ## Usage